derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 rule , you can see the detailed view , copy the primary connection string as highlighted in the below image
 ”.-conn-str.png” is not created yet.
-Click to create. make a note of both the twin and time series hub connection string to use them in tha Azure function below.
+Click to create. make a note of both the twin and time series hub connection string to use them in the Azure function below.
 Create Azure Function C
 Create Azure Function with Event Hub Trigger